DigitalArcPlatform/documentation/docs/QuickStartGuide/quickstart.md

 The `_config.yml` file contains settings for exhibit info, font, and color choices that affect the entire web site.

-1. Select the `_config.yml` from the list of files in your repository.
+1. Find the `_config.yml` from the list of files in your repository.
 2. Click the pencil button to edit the file
    - Information about your community is on lines 42-63.
 To leave a line blank, put two quote marks together with no spaces, like so: `twitter: ""`
    - Choices for [colors]({{ site.baseurl }}/docs/colors/) and [fonts]({{ site.baseurl }}/docs/fonts/) are on lines 77-93.